An Overview of Glass Fiber Fabric

 Jet Process

 Molten glass is blown out of tiny holes in spinnerets in this technique.
 A thin stream of molten glass is passed through a jet of compressed air.
-The fibers fall onto a spinning drum through a lubricating spray and a drying flame, where they create a thin web.
-This web of staple fiber is collected into a sliver, which is then spun into yarn.
-This is then woven into glass fiber staple textiles using traditional textile machines.
+The fibres fall onto a spinning drum through a lubricating spray and a drying flame, where they create a thin web.
+This web of staple fibre is collected into a sliver, which is then spun into yarn.
+This is then woven into glass fibre staple textiles using traditional textile machines.

 Glass Fiber Fabric Properties